-25.1 The employee shall comply with the employer's policies and procedures in force from time to time, to the extent that such policies and procedures are not inconsistent with the terms and conditions of this agreement.
+- 25.1 All employees covered by the Agreement shall comply with the employer's policies and procedures in force from time to time, to the extent that such policies and procedures are not inconsistent with the terms and conditions of this Agreement. - 25.2 Employees will be consulted regarding any additions/amendments to those policies and procedures, where such additions/amendments have a material effect on employees' conditions of employment.

-25.2 Insurance Protection
+25.3 Insurance Protection

-Insurance protection for the employee travelling on work related business is provided in accordance with the employers insurance policy.
+Insurance protection for employees travelling on work related business is provided in accordance with the DHB's insurance policy.
 The provisions of the insurance policy are available through the Human Resources department.

-25.3 Leave Without Pay
+25.4 Leave Without Pay

-The employee if fulltime or part-time is able to take leave without pay each year, providing that such leave is mutually agreed between the employer and the employee, and is in accordance with the employer's policy on leave without pay.
+Fulltime or part-time employees are able to take leave without pay each year, providing that such leave is mutually agreed between the employer and the employee, and is in accordance with the employer's policy on leave without pay.